gpageot/JenkinsUE4/README.md

 # Jenkins UE4
-Documentation and jenkins pipeline for Epic's Unreal Engine 4
+Documentation and Jenkins pipeline for Epic's Unreal Engine 4

 ## Important Note
 This project is under development, no guaranty given.
-Do not use on projet without backup / source control !
+Do not use on project without backup / source control !

 ## Introduction